 Not So Polite Dinner Conversation: Where the “History” channel has a docudrama of the Book of Revelation

-Just stumbled upon this “Revelation: End of Days” a docudrama format of the nonsense from Revelation from the “History Channel” which deserves the title as much as the Syfy Channel does.
-It does seem to at least have better production quality than the Left Behind nonsense, but it doesn’t have the excellent porn star names for the main characters Rayford Steele and Buck Williams.
-I’m recording this to watch later.
-Stay tuned for the hilarity to follow.
+Just stumbled upon this "Revelation: End of Days" a docudrama format of the nonsense from Revelation from the "History Channel" which deserves the title as much as the Syfy Channel does.
+It does seem to at least have better production quality than the Left Behind nonsense, but it doesn't have the excellent porn star names … Continue reading Not So Polite Dinner Conversation: Where the “History” channel has a docudrama of the Book of Revelation

 Seventh-Day Adventist pastor abandons belief in God, embraces reality